UpCloudLtd/sample-dbaas-lbaas-proxysql-demo/README.md

 Log in by running `ssh root@<one of proxy_ip_addresses>`

-You can use `bash show-servers.sh` to view DBaaS servers and server groups in SQLProxy.
+You can use `bash show-servers.sh` to view DBaaS servers and server groups in ProxySQL.

-You can use `bash show-rules.sh` to view SQL splitting rules in SQLProxy.
+You can use `bash show-rules.sh` to view SQL splitting rules in ProxySQL.

 You can use `bash show-query-digest.sh` to view how different queries have been allocated to different server groups.